rgrosse/compositional_structure_search/README.md

 - [SciPy](http://www.scipy.org/) (I used 0.12.0)
 - [scikit-learn](http://scikit-learn.org/stable/)  (I used 0.13.1)

+Note: I've been told that [Anaconda Python](https://store.continuum.io/cshop/anaconda/) is an alternative distribution which includes these same packages, has a comparable academic license, and is easier to get running.
+I've never tried it myself, though.

 There are two additional requirements, which are both `easy_install`able:

 - [termcolor](https://pypi.python.org/pypi/termcolor)